rflusi/ALTER-code/README.md

 tabix -p vcf
 ```

+## Curating Reference Files

+All code for this section is found in the curating-refs directory

+### 1. Matching the Transcripts Fasta to the Primary Assembly GTF

+The downloaded transcripts fasta contains transcript entries that are not in the comprehensive primary assembly gtf, which can cause compatability issues with salmon for quantifying read counts.
+The fasta was filtered to match the gtf using the jupyter notebook 1_filter-transcript-fastagz-to-gtf.ipynb.

+tsv files which map transcript ids to gene ids and gene names can then be produced with 2_map-transcripts-to-gene.ipynb

+### 2. Changing ClinVar vcf Contigs

+The vcf file for ClinVar uses different notation for chromosomes than GENCODE does, which leads to compatability issues.
+The contigs of the vcf file can be updated with 3_change-clinvar-contigs.sh which requires 3_clinvar-contig-map.txt, which maps the old contigs to the new.

 ## C-to-U Off-Target Analysis

 All code for this section is found in the off-tgt-analysis directory

-### 1. Curating Reference Files

-#### Matching the Transcripts Fasta to the Primary Assembly GTF

-The downloaded transcripts fasta contains transcript entries that are not in the comprehensive primary assembly gtf, which can cause compatability issues with salmon for quantifying read counts.
-The fasta was filtered to match the gtf using the jupyter notebook 1_filter-transcript-fastagz-to-gtf.ipynb.

-tsv files which map transcript ids to gene ids and gene names can then be produced with